 We recognise that not all pupil premium children are disadvantaged and that some disadvantaged pupils may not be eligible for pupil premium.

 We have identified the following as main barriers to learning for our PP pupils.

-- 50% of children entering Reception below the expected level in most areas of the curriculum
+- at least 50% of children are entering Reception below the expected level in all 12 areas of EYFS for GLD

 - poor emotional wellbeing and resilience

 - parental well-being and health, school engagement and commitment to engaging with their child’s education.

 When making decisions on how to allocate our pupil premium funding grant effectively we have drawn on research from a range sources, most prominently the Education Endowment Foundation’s Teaching and Learning Toolkit.
 We have also assessed the impact of interventions from last year and thought carefully about the specific and individual needs of the children.

 Could your Child be eligible for Pupil Premium?
 Please go online and sign up for FSM funding at: www.kent.gov.uk/education-and-children/schools/free-school-meals

 Contact: Bernadette Lax Headteacher or Sarah Luton Assistant Headteacher and Pupil Premium Champion for more information through firstname.lastname@example.org